PaulmannLighting/apis-saltans/apis-saltans-nwk/README.md

 # apis-saltans-nwk

-Transport-neutral Zigbee NWK context types for APIS Saltans.
+Transport-neutral Zigbee NWK receive context types for APIS Saltans.

-This crate defines small `no_std` value types that carry network-layer context between the hardware, APS, ZDP, ZCL, and coordinator crates.
+This crate defines small value types that carry network-layer context between the hardware, APS, ZDP, ZCL, and coordinator crates.
 It does not parse or serialize NWK frames.
-Instead, it provides the shared source, destination, metadata, and envelope types used by layers that already have a decoded payload.
+Instead, it provides the shared source, metadata, and envelope types used by layers that already have a decoded payload.

 ## Crate Characteristics

-- `#![no_std]`
 - no allocation requirement in the library
 - optional `serde` derives through the `serde` feature
-- optional little-endian stream derives through the `le-stream` feature
-- depends on `apis-saltans-core` for Zigbee address and endpoint domain types
+- depends on `apis-saltans-core` for the Zigbee IEEE address domain type

 ## Public API Overview

-Top-level re-exports from `apis-saltans-nwk`:
+Top-level public types from `apis-saltans-nwk`:

-- `Destination`
 - `Envelope<T>`
 - `Metadata`
 - `Source`

 ## Types

-### `Destination`

-`Destination` describes an outgoing NWK transmission target:

-- `Device { device, endpoint }`: one allocated device short address and one APS endpoint.
-- `Broadcast { address, endpoint }`: one Zigbee broadcast receiver set and one APS endpoint selector.
-- `Group { group, endpoint }`: one APS group identifier with the endpoint used by the sender when constructing the APS payload.

-The enum stores core address wrappers (`Device`, `Broadcast`, `GroupId`, and `Endpoint`) rather than raw integers, so callers validate address classes before building outbound frames.

 ### `Source`